 Our operations can be capital intensive, requiring investments to expand, upgrade, maintain or enhance existing operations and to meet environmental and operational regulations.
 Our partnership agreement requires that we distinguish between maintenance capital expenditures and expansion capital expenditures.
 Maintenance capital expenditures are capital expenditures made to maintain, over the long term, our operating capacity, operating income or revenue.
 Examples of maintenance capital expenditures are expenditures to repair, refurbish or replace existing assets, to maintain equipment reliability, integrity and safety and to address environmental laws and regulations.
-In contrast, expansion capital expenditures are expenditures or capital expenditures or revenue over the long term.
-Examples of expansion capital expenditures include the acquisition of equipment, construction, development or acquisition of additional capacity, or expenditures for connecting additional wells to our gathering systems, to the extent such capital expenditures are expenditures are expenditures or expenditures for connecting additional wells to our gathering systems, to the extent such capital expenditures are expenditures are expenditures are expenditures for connecting additional wells to our gathering systems, to the extent such capital expenditures are expenditures are expenditures are expenditures for connecting additional wells to our gathering systems, to the extent such capital expenditures are expenditures are expenditures are expenditures are expenditures are expenditures and our long-term operating income or revenue.
+In contrast, expansion capital expenditures are expenditures incurred for acquisitions or capital improvements that we expect will increase our operating capacity, operating income or revenue over the long term.
+Examples of expansion capital expenditures include the acquisition of equipment, construction, development or acquisition of additional capacity, or expenditures for connecting additional wells to our gathering systems, to the extent such capital expenditures are expected to expand our long-term operating capacity, operating income or revenue.